-Another thing that saves the movie is excellent costume design and a real sense that they took care to absorb real African cultures into their fictional world.
+Another thing that saves the movie is excellent costume design and a genuine sense that they took care to absorb real African cultures into their fictional world.
 This is an African utopia with a glorious sense of place.
 The music and costumes combine to help recreate a magical kingdom that still seems somewhat grounded.

 I cannot emphasize how much fun and joy the four actors above bring to the screen.
 Heck, I am recommending the film based on Wright’s and Serkis’ characters alone.
 They honestly save the movie.

 The Bad: There is a moment in the film (or two) where there is an opportunity to have Winston Duke, as the leader of the Jabari tribe, usurp the crown and take the Black Panther mantle.
 The movie would have been wise to take this opportunity.
 Chadwick Boseman’s Black Panther is dull and incompetent.
 Lady Jane Grey had a longer and more effective rule than this dope.
-Winston Duke has charisma and presence something one would hope for in a Marvel superhero.
-(As bad as the first two Thor movies could be they at least always got Thor right.)
+Winston Duke has charisma and presence, something one would hope for in a Marvel superhero.
+(As bad as the first two Thor movies could be, they at least always got Thor right.)

 The antagonist Killmonger isn’t that much better.
 He is overshadowed by Andy Serkis’ bad guy, he rants like Buggin Out from Do the Right Thing and he is as an Angry Black Man trope that mostly died out in the seventies.
-His main beef is that Wakanda didn’t use its wealth and technology to help the African diaspora particularly as it refers to the Transatlantic slave trade.
+His beef is that Wakanda didn’t use its wealth and technology to help the African diaspora, particularly as it refers to the Transatlantic slave trade.
 In other words, he is upset they didn’t invade Mali in the 15th century.

-In Conclusion: Remember how underwhelming the third act was in the Original Iron Man.
-Remember how we ignored that because the film was so good.
-Black Panther is the now the eighteenth Marvel movie yet are we still treated to the same lame showdown and battle in a field.
+In Conclusion: Remember how underwhelming the third act was in the Original Iron Man?
+Remember how we ignored that because the film was so good?
+Black Panther is the now the eighteenth Marvel movie, yet are we still treated to the same lame showdown and battle in a field?

 While it is no Blade, Black Panther is a treat of music and costumes and some breakout performances.
-Come for the Panther but stay for the Serkis.
+Come for the Panther, but stay for the Serkis.